mithubindia/vmenu/guides/nvidia.md

 In this guide, we will install the Nvidia drivers, the persistent service, and an optional patch to remove the maximum encoding sessions limit.

-- We will install Nvidia drivers on the Proxmox host.
+- We will install Nvidia drivers on the Virtuliservmenu host.
 - We will configure the drivers for use in any LXC.

 To perform the installation, we must: